securitytestings/dolbyatmos/README.md

 - **DO NOT** modify this project in ways that violate applicable laws or third-party agreements.

 Failure to comply may result in **legal consequences**.
 Use responsibly.

+## 🛠️ Software Needed

+To follow this project/tutorial, make sure you have the following software installed:

+- **[Dolby Reference Player](https://www.dolby.com/)** – for testing and playing Dolby Atmos content.
+- **[VB-Audio Matrix Coconut](https://vb-audio.com/Matrix/coconut.htm)** – for routing the audio signals of Dolby Atmos.
+- **[VB-Audio VB-Cable Virtual Audio Device](https://vb-audio.com/Cable/)** – to create a virtual audio device for routing Dolby Atmos.